openstack/cliff/docs/source/introduction.rst

 Cliff Objects
 =============

-Cliff is organized around three objects that are combined to create a useful command line program.
+Cliff is organized around four objects that are combined to create a useful command line program.

 The Application